iExec Protocol

 }

-// write the result
+// Create result object

-await fsPromises.writeFile(`${iexecOut}/result.txt`, result);
+await fsPromises.writeFile(`${iexecOut}/result.txt`, resultJson);

-// declare everything is computed
+// Declare everything is computed

 const computedJsonObj = {